lszeremeta/knows/README.md

   Space-separated edge properties.
 Available: `strength`, `lastMeetingCity`, `lastMeetingDate`, `meetingCount`.
 - `-ap`, `--all-props`: Use all available node and edge properties.
 - `-d`, `--draw`: Show simple image of the graph.
 Requires Tkinter.
 This option may not work in Docker.
-If you want to generate an image of the graph, use the `svg` output format and save it to a file.
+If you want to generate an image of the graph, use the `svg`, `png`, `jpg`, or `pdf` output format and save it to a file.

 ### Practical Examples 🌟